Team Management Skills

 What is Team Management?

-Team management refers to the process of overseeing and coordinating a group of individuals to work effectively toward a common goal.
-It involves using a variety of team management skills to lead, motivate, communicate, and ensure productivity.
+Team management refers to overseeing and coordinating a group of individuals to work effectively toward a common goal.
+It involves using various team management skills to lead, motivate, communicate, and ensure productivity.
 A successful team manager works to foster collaboration, resolve conflicts, support professional development, and maintain a positive team culture.

 AspectTeam ManagementTeam Leadership